 Find out whether you need to secure immigration permission to study in the UK.

 A visa is a document that gives you permission to enter or remain in the UK.

 If you hold a valid UK or Irish passport, you may use this passport to enter the UK and you will not require a visa to study here.

 Advice for EU/EEA/Swiss nationals

-If you are a national of an EU/EEA country, or Switzerland, you do not currently need to apply for permission to live, work or study in the UK.
+If you are a national of an EU/EEA country, or Switzerland, and you come to the UK before 31 December 2020, you do not need a visa, and will be able to apply for the EU Settlement Scheme.